tillitis/tkey-boot-verifier/README.md

 ```
 $ cp verifier/app.bin ../tillitis-key1/hw/application_fpga/
+$ cp testapp/testapp_a.bin ../tillitis-key1/hw/application_fpga/
 $ cd ../tillitis-key1/hw/application_fpga/
-$ ./tools/tkeyimage/tkeyimage -f -app0 verifier.bin -o flash_image.bin
+$ ./tools/tkeyimage/tkeyimage -f -app0 verifier.bin -app1 testapp_a.bin -o flash_image.bin
-$ make FLASH_APP_0=verifier.bin prog_flash
+$ make FLASH_APP_0=verifier.bin FLASH_APP_1=testapp_a.bin prog_flash
 ```

-You will now have a verifier in app slot 0.
-In the current state of development it will wait for commands from the client after starting.
+You will now have a verifier in app slot 0 and testapp_a in slot 1.
-This is not the end goal, but sufficient for development.

 You can try talking to it with `tkey-mgt -cmd install`, see below.